vadvoice/the_course/stages/3/assets/README.md

 # Stage 3 Assets

-This folder contains reference materials and guides for Stage 3: Advanced Hooks, Patterns, and Deployment.
+This folder contains reference materials and guides for Stage 3: State Architecture, Routing, Forms, and Delivery.

 ## Available Resources